Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 After starting to use group boards, I realized that with all the pinning that was required, there was no way I was going to be able to keep doing it manually.

-So I looked around for an automated solution that would create the pins for me and came up with two solutions – Boardbooster (no longer available) and Tailwind*.
+So I looked around for an automated solution that would create the pins for me and found Tailwind*.

 Using a scheduler lets you do all of your pinning at one time and then sends the pins out on a schedule over the next week or two (or however far out you schedule pins for).
 This was a Pinterest lifesaver for me!